vitebook/vitebook/README.md

 [![package-badge]][package]

-> 🚨&nbsp;&nbsp;Vitebook is still in early stages of development, so this means you can expect bugs
+**ARCHIVED**

-> and certain [features to be missing](#missing-features).
-As much as we'll try not to break
+Due to a lack of time, resources, and change in direction this repository is no longer maintained.
+I'm sorry for any issues that were unresolved and for not being able to help as much as I wanted too.
+The work that was started here is continued in another OSS project called [Vessel](https://github.com/vessel-js/vessel).

-> existing API's, occasionally it _might_ happen.
+If you're still looking for a Storybook alternative that's powered by Vite, I highly recommend checking out [Histoire](https://histoire.dev/).

-Vitebook is a fast and lightweight alternative to [Storybook][storybook] that's powered by [Vite][vite].
-If you'd like to explore more about Vite vs traditional bundlers/dev environments such as [Webpack][webpack], check out [Why Vite][vite-why].
+---

 If you're unfamiliar with Storybook, it's an open source tool for building UI components and pages in isolation.
 It streamlines UI development, testing, and documentation.
 Vitebook aims